-The Ministry of Skill Development & Entrepreneurship (MSDE) organised the 2nd webinar on the topic of “Foundational skills and lifelong learning in the context of future of work” on March 21st, 2023, in advance of the upcoming third G20 Education Working Group meeting, which is scheduled to take place in Bhubaneswar.
+The Ministry of Skill Development & Entrepreneurship (MSDE) organised the 2nd webinar on the topic of “Foundational skills and lifelong learning in the context of future of work” on March 21st, 2023, in advance of the upcoming third G20 Education Working Group meeting, which took place in Bhubaneswar.

 The webinar was attended by an esteemed panel including Shri Atul Kumar Tiwari, Secretary, MSDE; Shri Sanjay Kumar, Secretary, Department of School Education and Literacy, Shri Nirmaljit Singh Kalsi, Chairperson, National Council for Vocational Education and Training (NCVET), Dr Krishna Kumar Dwivedi, Joint Secretary, MSDE; and Dr. Maneesh Mishra, Executive Vice President- Strategy, NSDC along with key stakeholders in the skill ecosystem and industry experts.

 To effectively measure the learning outcomes in light of the rise of automation across industries, it is imperative to mainstream foundational skills into the curriculum framework.
 The webinar provided a special platform for discussing about how to improve youth capacity and encourage lifelong learning by focusing on disruptive technology so that they can adapt to the constantly changing nature of the future of work.